ShimabukuroA/file-processing-pipeline/README.md

 ## Implementation <a name="implementation"></a>
 This section describes how the Docker envrionment is built with custom images that are used to deploy the containers.
-### Create de docker images <a name="create"></a>
+### Create the docker images <a name="create"></a>
 We will create 5 images to deploy the Docker environment using Docker Compose:
 - **Base image**: This image is a simple linux distribution with Java 8, Python3, Pip and Scala installed.
-There is also created a volume that will be shared with all containers.
+We also create a volume that will be shared with all containers.
 - **JupyterLab image**: We use base image to build this image.
 Install and configure the JupyterLab IDE along with the Pyspark package.
 - **Spark base image**: We use base image to build this image.
 Install and configure Spark 3.3.0 version.
 - **Spark Master**: We use Spark base image to build this image.
 Export the ports of Web UI and master node.
 Set the entrypoint for the master class.